open-edge-insights/eii-core/README_fpga.md

 # `OpenVINO FPGA toolkit installation and configuration setup guide`

+> **NOTE**:
+> In EIS, The FPGA plugin inference is not been validated with openVINO FPGA toolkit version 2020.4
+> due to the required FPGA card(Intel® Arria® 10 FPGA (Speed Grade 2) or the Intel® Programmable Acceleration Card with
+> Intel® Arria® 10 GX FPGA) unavailability.

 **Pre-requisites**:

    * Please download and install OpenVINO FPGA toolkit version 2020.4(`OPENVINO_IMAGE_VERSION` used in [build/.env](build/.env)) using below links.